sunyj/petal/README.md

 `petal show [env]` prints the aforementioned structure of the env.
 By default, only explicit and native packages are listed.  `petal show` command supports these options:

-- `-a`, `--all`: show all packages in env.
+- `-a`, `--all`: show all packages in env, not just explicits.
-- `-d`, `--deep`: show packages in all base envs.
-- `-v`, `--version`: show package version.
+- `-v`, `--version`: show packages' versions.

 ## Env Delivery

 Although petal claims to create and maintain standard PEP 405 virtual environments, as we mentioned earlier, petal has to make some hacks to the environment to support EaC and layered env.
-Besides, in a multi-layer setup, packages may be installed in different layers, and that's not the most friendly to application delivery.
+Besides, in a multi-layer setup, packages may be installed in different layers.
+All these facts are not the most friendly to application delivery.

 In fact, virtual env based Python application delivery is an important driving factor behind petal and its predecessors.
+While env delivery is usually not exactly application delivery, it is always a crucial part.
+To that end, petal provides the `deliver` command to facilitate the delivery of applications developed in petal environments.

 Env delivery is as simple as putting an elephant into a fridge, with only two steps: